-Since commencing operations, Australian Seabird Rescue members rescued thousands of animals, talked to thousands of community groups in person and through the media, and trained hundreds of wildlife carers in the rescue and rehabilitation of marine wildlife.
+Since commencing operations, Australian Seabird Rescue members have rescued thousands of animals, talked to thousands of community groups in person and through the media, and trained hundreds of wildlife carers in the rescue and rehabilitation of marine wildlife.

 Plastic Free Foundation – https://www.plasticfreejuly.org

-The Plastic Free Foundation is a not-for-profit which delivers Plastic Free July, an annual campaign that raises awareness of our growing plastic waste problem and supports behaviour change by helping people to avoid single-use (disposable) plastic.
+The Plastic Free Foundation is a not-for-profit which delivers Plastic Free July, an annual campaign that raises awareness of our growing plastic waste problem and supports behavioural change by helping people to avoid single-use (disposable) plastic.
 The charity has grown from a handful of participants in the challenge in Western Australia in 2011, through to millions of participants across more than 170 countries worldwide today.

 The Plastic Free Foundation’s mission is to build a global movement that dramatically reduces plastic use and improves recycling.
 Their vision is a world without plastic waste.